 SECTION 2.
 RESPONSIBILITIES

 XISP-Inc. Responsibilities.
 XISP-Inc. shall use commercially reasonable efforts (i) to arrange Launch Services for the Customer from a third party Launch Service Provider, as contemplated herein, and consistent with Exhibit B, and (ii) to perform payload integration, transportation, and delivery services as defined herein and described in the Alpha Cube Sat Scope of Services ((i) and (ii) collectively, “XISP-Inc. Services” or “Services”).
 Subject to Section 3.4, XISP-Inc. bears no responsibility for the performance or outcome of Launch Services, which are provided by and are the sole responsibility of the Launch Service Provider; however, XISP-Inc. shall use commercially reasonable efforts to communicate any known delays in, changes to, termination of, or failure of Launch Services to Customer.
 XISP-Inc. Services shall be considered complete upon the Intentional Ignition of the Launch Vehicle, if not.
-Additional XISP-Inc. Services may be provided only by mutual written agreement of the Parties.
+Additional XISP-Inc services may be provided only by mutual written agreement of the Parties.

 Customer Responsibilities.
 Customer shall provide XISP-Inc. with Customer’s Payload in accordance with the requirements set forth in the Alpha Cube Sat Scope of Services.
 Customer understands that XISP-Inc. will be under contract with the Launch Service Provider for Launch Services and that the XISP-Inc. Services provided under this Agreement are dependent upon and subordinate to the successful execution of contractual and performance obligations set forth in the agreement between XISP-Inc. and the Launch Service Provider.
 Customer understands and assumes responsibility for the significant risk of impact to its own customers and business if Launch Services and/or XISP-Inc. Services are not performed as expected.